99btyler/modded-minecraft-mcp918/README.md

 ### Setting up
 * Clone this repository
 * Download mcp918.zip from http://www.modcoderpack.com/
-* Unzip it, then move it to this repository's local folder (so the folder contains: mmmcp, readme, and mcp918)
+* Unzip it, then move it to this repository's local folder
 * Using terminal, navigate to the mcp918 folder.
 Then, run decompile.sh or decompile.bat
 * From this repository's local folder, copy the mmmcp folder.
-Navigate to mcp918/src/minecraft and paste it there (so the folder contains: Start.java, net, and mmmcp)
+Navigate to mcp918/src/minecraft and paste it there
-* Using a Java IDE, open (import) mcp918/eclipse
+* Using a Java IDE, open mcp918/eclipse
 * Because mcp918 allows me to change Minecraft code, I did.
 However, I don't include any minecraft code files in this repository so you must manually add this required code to the files:

 ```java